oppia/oppia-web-developer-docs/Google-Summer-of-Code-2017.md

 **Suggested milestones**:

-1. Logged-in users have a way to suggest edits to the RTE content in answer groups and fallbacks.
+1. Generalize the existing suggestions functionality to enable logged-in users to also suggest edits to the RTE content in answer groups and fallbacks.

-1. There is a page on the site that lists feedback from learners for explorations that are featured on the site.
+1. Design and implement a new page that lists unresolved learner feedback for explorations that are featured on the site.
 (It’s fine if it's read-only at this stage, as long as the necessary information is displayed.)

-1. Any logged-in user can take a piece of feedback on this page, and act on it by creating a suggested edit to the exploration that addresses the feedback.
+1. Add functionality enabling any logged-in user to take a piece of feedback on this page, and act on it by creating a suggested edit to the exploration that addresses the feedback.

 **Notes**:
 - Currently, logged-in users can only make suggestions to the "content" parts of a state.
 We need to make it possible for them to make suggestions to the free-form text that the author includes in the "answer group feedback" and "fallback" sections, too, and find a clean way to expose this in the exploration player UI.
 - It might be a good idea to use this mainly for "community-editable" explorations at the outset, since those don't currently have an assigned owner.
+- It might be helpful to think of the existing "feedback" functionality as analogous to GitHub issues, and the existing "suggestions" functionality as analogous to GitHub PRs.

 ## Applying machine learning to the code interaction